scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 Some heading formats may also have supporting metadata shown beneath the main header.
 For example 'Last updated' underneath the page title.

-{% include example-frame.html name="header-caption-metadata" %}
+{% include example-frame.html title="Heading example with metadata" name="header-caption-metadata" %}